Agnes Berendsen

 Agnes Berendsen was a lecturer at Wageningen University & Research during the corona outbreak.
 From one day to the next, she had to teach her lectures online.
 "The methods that existed for online teaching were hugely focused on sending information.
 It was very difficult to engage students in the lesson," she says.

 It inspired her and her colleague Cora Busstra to think about alternative, more interactive teaching methods.
 "We read on SURF's website about Presto, peer assessment in relay form.
 Students assess each other's work, but only after they have had to build on that work themselves.
 Presto involved programming.
-The idea of continuing to work with someone else's preliminary work is that you are then much more critical of that other person's work.
+The idea of working further with someone else's preliminary work is that you are then much more critical of that other person's work.
 After all, if there is an error in it, it affects you too.
 As a result, you give each other more focused feedback.
 The idea of learning from each other in this way appealed to us, but we wanted to add an innovative and important component, namely learning by teaching."

 "The methods that existed for online education were hugely focused on sending information.
 It inspired us to think about alternative, more interactive teaching methods."